-At the end of the examination, the teacher/Examiner must make an assessment of the candidate's pronunciation, accent and fluency based on the candidate's overall performance in the Speaking examination.
+At the end of the examination, the teacher/Examiner must make an assessment of the can pronunciation, accent and fluency based on the candidate's overall performance in the Speaexamination.

 For mark scheme, see Table C of the Marking Instructions.